 Tower of London: Entrance to the Jewel House and signage.
 Photo credit: © Historic Royal Palaces.

 8. The famous Yeoman Warders popularly referred today as ‘Beefeaters’ were formed in the 1400s as a personal bodyguard to Henry VII who feared assassination.
 Their name comes from their role as food tasters to the King when they ate his beef to ensure it wasn’t poisoned.
-They still carry out an important role securing the Tower every night at 9.53pm precisely in the Ceremony of the Keys – a ceremony which you can attend by applying to the Tower of London.
+They still carry out an important role in securing the Tower every night at 9.53 pm precisely at the Ceremony of the Keys – a ceremony which you can attend by applying to the Tower of London.

 Tower of London: White Tower and Yeoman “Beefeater” Warder Shedden.
 Photo credit: © Historic Royal Palaces.